Guilin Li River and Terraced Fields Photography Tour

 Yangshuo: Cuiping Wuzhishan, Wulong Spring village, Gongnong Bridge

-Xiping: Small Face Mountain and Big Face Mountain
+Xinping: Small Face Mountain and Big Face Mountain

 3. Guilin's Best Sunrise Locations

-Yangshuo: Xianggong Mountain
+Yangshuo: Xianggong Hill

 Xingping: Laozhai Mountain, Yellow Cloth Shoal, Xialong Bay

-4. About Xianggong Mountain
+4. About Xianggong Hill

-Xianggong Mountain is great for sunrises and sunsets.
+Xianggong Hill is great for sunrises and sunsets.
 It takes 1.5 hours to drive there from Guilin city center, and 40 minutes from Yangshuo.
 The sunrise is at about 05:30 hrs from June to August, 06:00 hrs from September to October, and 06:30 hrs in December.
 You must climb many steps to reach the viewpoint.
 Our guide will prepare flashlights for you.

 5. Small Face Mountain